Putting the Ire in Ireland

 June 14, 2014

-This museum is part of the Connecticut Art Trail.
+This museum was part of the Connecticut Art Trail.

 I have a whole massive list of all the stuff in Connecticut that is the oldest or largest or the only in the US.
 The list grows every more often than you’d think.
 Like today.
 Right now I just learned that Ireland’s Great Hunger Museum, located in Hamden just over the New Haven line, contains “The world’s largest collection of Great Hunger-related art.”